 WHY PARTNER WITH CORO?

-One of the highest-rated such programs in the country, the Coro Fellows Program is a nine-month, full- time program that prepares young professionals for effective leadership across sectors.
+One of the highest-rated such programs in the country, the Coro Fellows Program is a nine-month, full-time fellowship that prepares young professionals for effective leadership across sectors.
 Unconventional by traditional academic standards, the Coro Fellows Program is rigorous and demanding.
 Coro combines its unique curriculum of systems analysis, fact-finding, project management, communication, and teamwork skills building with real-world experiences that rely on the city as the classroom.
 Fellows bring a fresh look, high work caliber and quick turn-around times to their project sites, leaving the hosting organizations better than they found them.

 “It’s so rare that you have a vision for something, you hand it off, and it comes back exactly how you’d imagined.”

 Nat Gale, Principal Project Coordinator

 Active Transportation Division, LADOT

 Coro and the Fellow(s) will work with the host organization to determine a scope of work, and the project will be overseen by a project manager assigned by the host organization.
 The Fellows will report directly to the project manager.
 Coro staff will also be in frequent communication with the project manager to ensure expectations are met.
 During the project period, Fellows are available to work full- time Tuesday – Friday and weekends as necessary.

 Coro asks all organizations to sponsor the project period with a financial contribution to Coro, which helps underwrite the cost of the Fellows Program training.
 Generally, the suggested donation for individual projects is $7,000 per Fellow.
 Group project donations range from $25,000 to $50,000, depending on the scope of work and number of Fellows assigned.
 The project funding can come from more than one organization.

 If you’re interested in applying for a 2018 project,